A couple of real hyperbolic disc bundles over surfaces

 [AGr2] S.~Anan$'$in, C.~H.~Grossi, {\it Coordinate-free classic geometries,} Moscow Math.~J.~{\bf11} (2011), no.~4, 633--655, http://arxiv.org/abs/math/0702714

 [AGr3] S.~Anan$'$in, C.~H.~Grossi, {\it Differential geometry of grassmannians and the Pl\"ucker map,} Central European J.~of Math.~{\bf10} (2012), no.~3, 873--884, http://arxiv.org/abs/0907.4470

-[BoS] F.~Bonahom, L.~Siebenmann, {\it The classification of Seifert fibered\/ $3$-orbifolds,} in {\sl Low Dimensional Topology,} edited by R.~Fenn, LMS Lecture Notes in Science {\bf95}, New York: Cambridge University Press, 1985, 258 pp.
+[BoS] F.~Bonahon, L.~Siebenmann, {\it The classification of Seifert fibered\/ $3$-orbifolds,} in {\sl Low Dimensional Topology,} edited by R.~Fenn, LMS Lecture Notes in Science {\bf95}, New York: Cambridge University Press, 1985, 258 pp.

 [GLT] M.~Gromov, H.~B.~Lawson Jr., W.~Thurston, {\it Hyperbolic\/ $4$-manifolds and conformally flat\/ $3$-manifolds,} Inst.~Hautes \'Etudes Sci.~Publ.~Math., no.~68 (1988), 27--45

 [Kap] M.~Kapovich, {\it On hyperbolic\/ $4$-manifolds fibered over surfaces,} preprint (1993) http://www.math.ucdavis.edu/$\widetilde{\phantom{a}}$kapovich/eprints.html